Executive

 Members serve for a term of three years, with a rolling programme of elections.

-Longstanding executive members have retired - Kathleen Cooper, Janet Hamid, David Bennett, Christopher McConnachie, Roger Sherlock, Ruth Pollock, Christine Storey, Maggi Harris and Vikki Harry.
+Previous executive members who have retired - Elizabeth Klavins, Kathleen Cooper, Janet Hamid, David Bennett, Christopher McConnachie, Roger Sherlock, Ruth Pollock, Christine Storey, Maggi Harris and Vikki Harry.
 We wish them all the best for the future - they will be much missed!
 New members are always welcome!!

 Who are we?
 See below!